-As schools throw open their doors for the 2024-2025 school year, you might be wondering if you should be packing a home lunch or letting your kids get a school lunch.
+As schools throw open their doors for the new school year, you might be wondering if you should be packing a home lunch or letting your kids get a school lunch.
 The National School Lunch Program provides lunches (and breakfasts by the way) to nearly 30 million children every school day.
 However, it’s estimated that roughly 40% of children bring their lunches from home on any given school day.
 Both options have pros and cons.

 Which Is More Nutritious?

-A systematic review and meta-analysis of home lunches was just published in Advances in Nutrition.
-It found that lunches brought from home tend to have a lower nutritional quality compared to national school lunch offerings.
+A systematic review and meta-analysis of home lunches published in Advances in Nutrition found that lunches brought from home tend to have a lower nutritional quality compared to national school lunch offerings.
 Nutritionally, lunches from home often lack fiber, iron, protein and vitamin A. (Calcium too, which might be explained by the premise that children will be purchasing milk at school.)
 Home lunches also tend to be higher in carbohydrates and saturated fat.
 A lack of vegetables and more snack foods, desserts, and sugar-sweetened beverages are common among home lunches too.
 Nutrition requirements for school lunches are not arbitrary—they’re based on the Dietary Guidelines for Americans.
 And for many children, a school lunch is the most nutritious meal they get all day.

 The Likability Factor

 You can give a child a healthy lunch, but that doesn’t guarantee they will eat it.
 And that holds true for both home and school lunches.
 (Anyone remember trading items from your home lunches?)
 The school lunch program requires a balanced meal containing vegetables, fruit, milk/soy milk, protein, and whole grains.
 No doubt there are items in the school lunches that don’t hold appeal for all children.
-However, there is value in exposing children to foods they haven’t tried before.
+However, there is also value in exposing children to foods they haven’t tried before.
 Children typically need several experiences with an unfamiliar food before they decide to eat it or like it.
 And it’s especially helpful for children to see their friends eating foods they themselves haven’t tried yet.
 School lunch offerings also usually have a few options.
 So chances are good that there will be at least something your child will like.

 Dealing with Food Allergies